According to SocialMediaExaminer, 93% of marketers across the globe use Facebook ads regularly. That is almost every marketer on the planet!

 The sole reason for using remarketing ads is that we live in a world where digital transactions don’t generally happen in one go.
 Your customer is distracted and has an average attention span of 3 seconds!

-It is important that you remind them of products/services they showed interested in and maximise conversions.
+It is important that you remind them of the products/services they showed interested in and maximise conversions.

 #7 Analytics and Optimisation